Can stroke be predicted? New studies indicate the answer is affirmative. Yes, it’s a yes! Let’s get into the details and understand it further.

 - Say no to alcohol or drink in moderation: Consuming too much alcohol can contribute to a number of conditions like high blood pressure, diabetes, obesity, liver damage and all of these are the risk factors for stroke.
 Hence it is highly advisable to avoid drinking alcohol.

 - Get treated for irregular heartbeat: If you’ve heart fibrillation, get it treated.
-Fibrillation increases the risk of having stroke since it can cause blood clots to form in the heart and in case if these clots form in the brain, it can lead to stroke.
+Fibrillation increases the risk of having stroke since it can cause blood clots to form in the heart and in case if these clots form in the brain, it can lead to brain stroke (give anchor text as brain stroke).

 - Keep diabetes under control: Diabetes is a major risk factor for stroke.
 Hence, it’s important to keep it under control and maintain a healthy lifestyle.